-You've seen deals that looked right on paper but underperformed.
+You've built an incentive program that looked right on paper but underperformed.

-The question is whether the incentive structure was quietly undermining everything.
+The question is whether the structure was quietly undermining everything.

 THE SCENARIO